ray-x/navigator.lua/README.md

   -- function(client, bufnr)
   --   -- the on_attach will be called at end of navigator on_attach
   -- end,
+  -- The attach code will apply to all LSP clients

   treesitter_analysis = true, -- treesitter variable context
   sumneko_root_path = vim.fn.expand("$HOME") .. "/github/sumneko/lua-language-server",